 - Scale your expectations.
 If you attend a conference with your kid, be prepared to miss big chunks of presentations and social events so that you can step out and attend to your kid’s needs.

 - Scale your budget.
-Be prepared to spend more money than you usually would to make your trip as easy as possible — stay at the nearest hotel, get valet parking, order room service.
+Be prepared to spend more money than you usually would on silly things like the best travel towels in 2019 to make your trip as easy as possible — stay at the nearest hotel, get valet parking, order room service.
 And if you’re evaluating whether a conference or client visit is worth undertaking with child, consider not whether the event is worth the cost in and of itself – consider if it will still be worth the cost of a no-expense-spared approach, even if you miss half the conference sessions.

 - Your kid is part of your presentation.
 Whenever you attend a conference or client meeting, you think about your self-presentation.
 When you’re attending with a kid, your kid becomes part of that presentation.
 So make sure your kid has a clean face, clean clothes, and behaves well.